-Born into a family of musicians, Callum Mclachlan, 19, first started piano lessons with his father at the age of 7, and entered Chetham’s School of Music at age 11, where he studied with Russian pianist and pedagogue Dina Parakhina.
+A finalist of The 18th International Robert Schumann Competition Zwickau and Semi-Finalist of the XX Santander International Piano Competition Paloma O’ Shea, Callum Mclachlan, 23, has been described as ‘A born Schumann player’ with a ‘magical sense of colour and extraordinary technical prowess’ (July 2019, London recital).
+Born into a family of musicians, he first started piano lessons with his father at the age of 7, and entered Chetham’s School of Music at age 11, where he studied with Russian pianist and pedagogue Dina Parakhina.
 He was awarded the highest diploma from Trinity College – the FTCL, in his final year.
-He currently studies at the prestigious Universität Mozarteum in Salzburg, with the celebrated pianist Claudius Tanski.
+He studied under Professor Claudius Tanski for Bachelors at the Universität Mozarteum Salzburg.